dathanb/readmarks/journal.md

 OK, basic readmark is rendering.
 The colors are le suck, though, so going to fix that a little bit right now.

+OK, done.
+Cribbed some styles from the old readmark app -- which really just means from Bootstrap, so I should probably import Bootstrap at some point and start using its styles instead.

 Things I want to expose as APIs that can get injected:
 1. Context generation / calculation for readmarks
     - Can be by domain (initial default), or more complex (later)